dndworld/dndworld.github.io/character-building/cc-rules.md

 > For the full list of the allowed and disallowed official materials, please refer to [this doc](https://docs.google.com/spreadsheets/d/15S23RwCXMRJvFKS8d1MRGwSc-58KOAEtkCvUwXiT74k).
 The rest of this page also includes breakdowns of all disallowed materials by race, class, etc.
  >-  For the full list of allowed races/species, you may alternatively refer to [this doc](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).

-> Getting access to paid material (Optional)
+!!!
+> Paywalled Content
+> - By default, D&D Beyond and our dice bot Avrae paywalls access to content beyond the Basic Rules.
-> - The players on this server can get access to paid material, sponsored by D&D Beyond and patrons of the server.
-Follow the instructions in the `#ddb-link-request` pins.
+> - Players of this server can get free access to paid material, sponsored by D&D Beyond and patrons of the server.
+Follow the instructions [here](ddb.md).
+!!!

 ### Disallowed Content:

+!!!warning Recent Releases
-!!!warning When a new official material is published, it first needs to be reviewed by our Homebrewer team.
+When a new official material is published, it first needs to be reviewed by our Homebrewer team.
 The new material is considered **banned** until the review process is complete.
 The list of the approved and denied materials will be posted to `#changelog`, followed by the update on this channel.
 !!!

-**Under Review**
-- Critical Role: Tal'Dorei Reborn

 +++ **General**
 **Books:**